Lisbon with Kids: Things to Do and Itinerary for 3 Days

 Boat trip on the Tagus River

-Taking a boat ride in Lisbon is always a great idea, and it’s a memorable experience for kids of all ages.
+Taking a boat ride in Lisbon is always a hit and a memorable experience for kids of all ages.

-An affordable option is the ferry ride to Cacilhas.
-You can simply use your Navegante card to check in, and the crossing takes just around 10 minutes.
-This trip is particularly suitable for very young children, as you can sit inside the ferry, protecting them from the sun.
+An affordable option is the ferry to Cacilhas.
+Just use your Navegante card, and the crossing takes about 10 minutes.
+This is especially good for younger children, as you can sit inside and stay out of the sun.

-For older kids, a sailboat trip across the Tagus River is an amazing experience.
-These boat tours last between 1 and 3 hours and offer fantastic views of the city and the impressive suspension bridge, Ponte 25 de Abril.
+For older kids, a sailboat tour along the Tagus is an unforgettable experience.
+Trips last 1–3 hours and offer stunning views of the city and the iconic suspension bridge, Ponte 25 de Abril.

-Plus, when else do kids get the chance to ride on a real sailboat?
+And when else do kids get to ride a real sailboat?

 Book a sailboat tour in Lisbon